rogerpadilla/nukak-website/docs/entities-advanced.md

      * `virtual` property allows defining the value for a non-persistent field,
      * such value might be a scalar or a (`raw`) function.
 Virtual-fields can be
      * used in `$project`, `$filter` and `$having` as a common field whose value
-     * is replaced at runtime
+     * is replaced at runtime.
      */
     virtual: raw(({ escapedPrefix, dialect }) => {
       const query = dialect.count(